On This Page

 Why am I tired all the time even though my labs are normal?

 Fatigue is often caused by reduced cellular energy production even when lab values fall within standard reference ranges.
 Standard blood work screens for disease, not for metabolic efficiency or physiologic reserve.
 Nutrient demand, hydration, thyroid signaling, inflammation, and mitochondrial function can all reduce energy output without triggering a flagged result.
-This is the central question CelluShine's blood work interpretation service is designed to answer.
+This is one of the central questions the CelluShine framework is designed to help explain.

 What is the difference between normal and optimal lab ranges?